What is B-roll? The Complete Guide for UGC Creators and Brands

 Take this video, for example.
 The “A-roll” or main footage is her sitting and speaking directly to the camera.
 And yes, she’s fantastic on camera, but the video is SO MUCH BETTER because she’s included B-roll.

-Watch through the video and see what you can spot.
-I noticed:
+Watch through the video and see where you can spot B-rolls included.
+Here are a few ones I spotted:

 👆 All these elements make the video more exciting AND tell you something about the product.